 We are getting to the point now where companies have so much data that we can start to model the risk factors associated with a given patient or procedure.
 For example, we can assume how likely someone is to be readmitted to a hospital or what their anticipated recovery time will be.
 Big data has the potential to change how we care for people fundamentally.

 These data-driven insights generated by analyzing the different facets of medical and healthcare data are considered the real promise of Big Data analytics.
 Through the effective apparatus of big data analytics, doctors and caregivers can get the most relevant insights about patients’ health and accordingly come up with an appropriate diagnosis and treatment plans.
 On the other hand, medical researchers studying the symptoms of thousands of similar patients can acquire the most relevant insights about the disease and effective treatment plans.

 Mobile payment has emerged as one of the era-defining trends for all niches and categories of mobile apps in recent times.
 Undoubtedly, mobile payment is also helping mobile health apps to process the payment for healthcare services.

-Many health apps are already allowing patients and healthcare subscribers to pay through mobile payment feature right inside the app.
-Health app developers are increasingly leaning towards integrated mobile payment solutions to ensure superior user experience.
-This is allowing the healthcare customers in a hassle-free manner and by the quickest health service by paying it instantly on their device screen.
-As healthcare establishments more frequently face an emergency and critical situations, faster payment processing through mobile payment can take if the worries of paying the dues at the right time.
+Many health apps are already allowing patients and healthcare subscribers to pay through the mobile payment feature right inside the app.
+Health app developers are increasingly leaning towards integrated mobile payment solutions to ensure a superior user experience.
+This allows the healthcare customers in a hassle-free manner and by the quickest health service by paying it instantly on their device screen.
+As healthcare establishments more frequently face emergency and critical situations, faster payment processing through mobile payment can take if the worries of paying the dues at the right time.

 7. Telemedicine Services